Community Stories

 Paid A-Visions candidates typically limit their work to eight hours per week.
 This schedule allows them to maintain their disability benefits, medications and medical care that enable them to work.

-“A-Visions has been a joy for me,” says Janice Shivers, whose major depression has waxed and waned throughout her life.
+“A-Visions has been a joy for me,” said Janice Shivers, whose major depression has waxed and waned throughout her life.
 “I work part-time in health information, and I love what I do.
 I just opened a new bank account with my paycheck, and the teller said, ‘Oh, I love Scripps.’
 It makes me feel so good to know that I’m a part of this organization.
 I’ve had my job for four years — the longest I’ve ever worked any one place.”